-Omega-3 fatty acids are crucial components of a healthy diet, recognized for their multiple benefits to overall health.
-These polyunsaturated fatty acids are essential, meaning that the human body cannot synthesize them and must obtain them from the diet.
-Among the different types of omega-3, EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are particularly important, mainly found in oily fish and certain algae.
+Omega 3 and fertility: Omega-3 fatty acids are crucial components of a healthy diet, recognised for their many benefits to general health.
+These polyunsaturated fatty acids are essential, which means that the human body cannot synthesise them and must obtain them from the diet.
+Of the different types of omega-3, EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are particularly important, mainly found in oily fish and certain seaweed.

-Omega-3s play a vital role in maintaining cardiovascular health, helping to regulate cholesterol and triglycerides in the blood, and possess significant anti-inflammatory properties.
+Omega-3s play a vital role in maintaining cardiovascular health, helping to regulate cholesterol and triglycerides in the blood, and have significant anti-inflammatory properties.
 Beyond these well-established benefits, emerging research suggests a link between omega-3s and fertility.
-In women, they may influence egg quality and regulate reproductive hormones, while in men, they may improve sperm quality by affecting sperm motility and concentration.
+In women, they may influence egg quality and regulate reproductive hormones, while in men they may improve sperm quality by affecting sperm motility and concentration.

 Saturated fatty acids

-They contain no double bonds between carbon atoms, making them solid at room temperature.
-They are mainly found in animal products such as red meat, butter and cheese, as well as in certain vegetable oils such as palm oil.
-Excessive consumption may be linked to increased risk of cardiovascular disease.
+Saturated fatty acids contain no double bonds between carbon atoms, making them solid at room temperature.
+They are found mainly in animal products such as red meat, butter and cheese, and in certain vegetable oils such as palm oil.
+Excessive consumption may be linked to an increased risk of cardiovascular disease.

-They contain one (monounsaturated) or more (polyunsaturated) double bonds in their carbon chain, making them liquid at room temperature.
+These contain one (monounsaturated) or more (polyunsaturated) double bonds in their carbon chain, making them liquid at room temperature.
 Vegetable oils, nuts, seeds and fish are good sources of unsaturated fatty acids.
-They are generally considered beneficial to health, especially the heart.
+They are generally considered to be beneficial to health, particularly the heart.

 Polyunsaturated fatty acids

 This category includes the famous omega-3s and omega-6s, which are essential for good health because the body cannot produce them.
-They must therefore be supplied by the diet.
+They must therefore be provided in the diet.

-Omega-3s are a type of polyunsaturated fatty acid crucial for many bodily functions.
+Omega-3 is a type of polyunsaturated fatty acid that is crucial for many bodily functions.
 The three main types of omega-3 are :

 ALA (alpha-linolenic acid)

-Mainly found in plants such as flaxseed, rapeseed oil, walnuts and green leafy vegetables.
-It's the most common form of omega-3 in the vegetarian diet.
+Mainly found in plants such as linseed, rapeseed oil, walnuts and green leafy vegetables.
+This is the most common form of omega-3 in vegetarian diets.

 EPA (eicosapentaenoic acid)

-EPA is a long-chain fatty acid primarily involved in anti-inflammatory processes and cardiovascular health.
+EPA is a long-chain fatty acid that plays a key role in anti-inflammatory processes and cardiovascular health.
 It works by producing eicosanoids, which have anti-inflammatory effects and can help reduce the symptoms of inflammatory conditions such as rheumatoid arthritis.
 EPA also contributes to mental health, helping to combat depression.
 In terms of cardiovascular health, EPA helps keep artery walls supple and prevents plaque build-up, reducing the risk of heart attacks and strokes.

 DHA (docosahexaenoic acid)

-DHA is a major structural component of brain and retinal tissues, accounting for around 97% of omega-3s in the brain and up to 93% of omega-3s in the retina.
-It is therefore crucial to the development and maintenance of brain and visual functions.
+DHA is a major structural component of brain and retinal tissue, accounting for around 97% of omega-3s in the brain and up to 93% of omega-3s in the retina.
+It is therefore crucial for the development and maintenance of brain and visual functions.

-DHA is essential from the earliest stages of fetal development, contributing to the development of the nervous system and vision.
-Studies have shown that children of mothers who consume sufficient DHA during pregnancy and breastfeeding can benefit in terms of cognitive and visual development.
+DHA is essential from the earliest stages of foetal development, contributing to the development of the nervous system and vision.
+Studies have shown that children of mothers who have consumed sufficient DHA during pregnancy and breastfeeding can benefit in terms of cognitive and visual development.
 In adults, DHA helps maintain the fluidity of cell membranes, which is vital for the efficient transmission of neuronal signals.
-DHA deficiency has been associated with an increased risk of neurodegenerative diseases such as Alzheimer's.
+DHA deficiency has been associated with an increased risk of neurodegenerative diseases such as Alzheimer’s.
 DHA also supports mental health, helping to manage mood and prevent depression.
-While EPA is more directly linked to cardiovascular health, DHA also helps reduce triglycerides and regulate blood pressure.
+Although EPA is more directly linked to cardiovascular health, DHA also helps to reduce triglycerides and regulate blood pressure.
 It can help prevent thrombosis by reducing platelet aggregation.

 Roles in the body and impact on health

-Omega-3s have several essential roles in the body:
+Omega-3s play a number of essential roles in the body:

 Brain and eye development